Princess Margaret, Countess of Snowdon: Separation and divorce

-By the early 1970s, the Snowdons had drifted apart.
+By the early 1970s, the couple had drifted apart.
 In September 1973, Colin Tennant introduced Margaret to Roddy Llewellyn.
 Llewellyn was 17 years her junior.
 In 1974, she invited him as a guest to Les Jolies Eaux, the holiday home she had built on Mustique.
 It was the first of several visits.
 Margaret described their relationship as "a loving friendship".
 Once, when Llewellyn left on an impulsive trip to Turkey, Margaret became emotionally distraught and took an overdose of sleeping tablets.
 "I was so exhausted because of everything", she later said, "that all I wanted to do was sleep".
-As she recovered, her ladies-in-waiting kept Lord Snowdon away from her, afraid that seeing him would distress her further.
+As she recovered, her ladies-in-waiting kept Snowdon away from her, afraid that seeing him would distress her further.

 In February 1976, a picture of Margaret and Llewellyn in swimsuits on Mustique was published on the front page of a tabloid, the News of the World.
 The press portrayed Margaret as a predatory older woman and Llewellyn as her toyboy lover.
-On 19 March 1976, the Snowdons publicly acknowledged that their marriage had irretrievably broken down and had decided to separate.
+On 19 March 1976, Margaret and Snowdon publicly acknowledged that their marriage had irretrievably broken down and that they had decided to separate.
 Some politicians suggested removing Margaret from the civil list.
 Labour MPs denounced her as "a royal parasite" and a "floosie".
-On 24 May 1978, the decree nisi for their divorce was granted.
+On 24 May 1978, the decree nisi for the couple's divorce was granted.
 In the same month, Margaret was taken ill, and diagnosed as suffering from gastroenteritis and alcoholic hepatitis, although Warwick denied that she was ever an alcoholic.
-On 11 July 1978, the Snowdons' divorce was finalized.
-It was the first divorce of a senior member of the British royal family since Princess Victoria Melita of Edinburgh's in 1901.
+On 11 July 1978, the divorce was finalised.
+It was the first divorce of a senior member of the British royal family since that of Princess Victoria Melita of Edinburgh and Ernest Louis, Grand Duke of Hesse in 1901.
+Allegedly, Margaret did not want a divorce: she tried to make her marriage succeed, but there were "too many challenges".
+Devastated by the divorce, Margaret never remarried.
 On 15 December 1978, Snowdon married Lucy Lindsay-Hogg, but he and Margaret remained close friends.